 The mortgage industry is full of terms that are foreign to many people.
-The following glossary of terms should help you translate the mortgage language into English and help you make sense of the mortgage process.
+The following glossary of terms that should help you make sense of the mortgage process.

 Maturity – The date on which an agreement expires; termination of a mortgage note.